 Hamilton County has recycling containers available for loan for your group, organization, church or club to use for Event Recycling.

 If you want to do even more, learn how to Reduce, Reuse, Recycle and get ideas for Reducing Waste at Home.
-Or join a class and take part in the Master Recycler Program.
 You and/or your family can also take a Recycling Pledge.

 Several Award-Winning Communities have made strides on increasing recycling throughout Hamilton County.
 Other organizations also offer recycling inspiration and incentives, such as the Green Umbrella and Recycle and Ride.